murray1978/WiFiModem/README.md

 [https://github.com/bozimmerman/Zimodem](https://github.com/bozimmerman/Zimodem).
 It has just been modified to support this device.

-if you don't want to build it by yourself i sold it fully assembled and tested on ebay (search for "Simple Wifi RS232 Modem"), [Etsy](https://www.etsy.com/shop/HALsFriends) and directly in [my own website](https://www.museo-computer.it/product-category/hardware/).
+if you don't want to build it by yourself i sold it fully assembled and tested on ebay (search for "Simple Wifi RS232 Modem") and on [Etsy](https://www.etsy.com/shop/HALsFriends).
 I build batches of that so maybe it will not be ever available.

 **Using the Simple Wifi Modem**